atosystem/VisualTextPioneer/_posts/2022-12-01-visual-text-poineer.md

 Although there are lots of related works in recent years, they basically fall into three categories: *query-based*, *projection-based*, and *parameter-efficient tuning* approaches (following definitions in<d-cite key="yin2023survey"></d-cite>).
 For each of the categories, we select one representative work for our blog post.

-Our blog post consists of two main parts.
-In the first part, we will give a detailed introduction to each representative work individually.
+In this blog post, we first give detailed introductions to each representative work individually.
-We will also demonstrate some additional analysis done by ourselves and some conclusions.
+Then we show some qualitative and quantitative analysis done by ourselves and provied some conclusion from those results.
-For the second part, we will try to make comparisons between the three methods quantitatively and qualitatively.

 ## Methods